kubicix/Bus-Ticket-Booking-Website-w-Codeigniter4/README.md

 - Users can view the departure and arrival points on Google Maps during the ticket purchasing process.
 - The selected departure and arrival points are dynamically plotted on the map using JavaScript.
 - This feature provides users with a visual representation of their journey route, enhancing their understanding of the trip's itinerary.

+### Password Reset via Email 🔑📧
+- A "Forgot Password?" feature allows users to initiate the password reset process.
+- Users can reset their passwords through a password reset link sent to their email.
+- Upon request, an email containing a unique password reset link is sent to the user's registered email address.

 ## 🚀 Getting Started